pasientskyhosting/secure-mac-guide/README.md

 Note: The slower than normal boot time is expected behavior.

 Click on the Utilities menu at the top of the screen, and then click Terminal.
 Enter the following command:

 ```
-csrutil enable && reboot
+$ csrutil enable && reboot
 ```

 # Configure your Yubikey
 Open the YubiKey Personalization Tool from your program folder on your Macbook and insert the YubiKey Neo in a USB port on your Mac.

-1. Open the “Settings tab” at the top of the window, and ensure that the “Logging Settings” section has logging enabled, and the “Yubico Output” selected.
+1. Open the "Settings tab at the top of the window, and ensure that the "Logging Settings" section has logging enabled, and the “Yubico Output” selected.

 2. Open the “Challenge Response” tab at the top of the window.
+Then configure slot 2:

   1. Select Configuration Slot 2
   2. Select Variable input for HMAC-SHA1 Mode
   3. Click Generate to generate a new Secret Key (20 bytes Hex)
+  4. Make sure it the box is unchecked for "Require user input (button press)"
-  4. Click Write Configuration
+  5. Click Write Configuration

 ![Set Yubikey options](https://www.avisi.nl/assets/blog/wp-uploads/2014/03/yubico.jpg "YubiKey Personalization Tool")

-Please note, you can do this with multiple Yubikeys as should you lose it!

-You should configure both the Yubikey Neo and the Yubikey 4 with the Challenge-Response mode!
+You must configure both the Yubikey Neo and the Yubikey 4 with the Challenge-Response mode now.

-# Change Yubikey Mode
+## Change Yubikey Mode
 We also need to set the YubiKey mode to OTP/U2F/CCID.
 Open a Terminal and run the following command:

 ```
-ykneomgr --set-mode=6
+$ ykneomgr --set-mode=6
-ykpersonalize -m82
 ```

 # Configure PAM on your Macbook
 Open a Terminal window, and run the following command as your regular user, with firstly the Yubikey Neo inserted:

 ```
-mkdir –m0700 –p ~/.yubico
+$ mkdir –m0700 –p ~/.yubico
-ykpamcfg -2
+$ ykpamcfg -2
 ```

 Switch the Yubikey Neo to the Yubikey 4 and run the command again:

 ```
-ykpamcfg -2
+$ ykpamcfg -2
 ```

-Both Yubikeys are now setup with your computer.
+Both Yubikeys are now setup with your Macbook and can be used.
+You should store the Yubikey 4 somewhere safe for recovery.

 # Enable Yubikey for Auth, Sudo and Screensaver
-Before you proceed, you should verify you have the `/usr/lib/pam/pam_yubico.so` file present on your Macbook from your preparations.
-If you dont, you will lock your self out of your Macbook!
+Before you proceed, you should verify you have the `/usr/lib/pam/pam_yubico.so` file present on your Macbook from your ealier preparations.
+If you dont, you will lock your self out of your Macbook now.

 Edit the following files: